Last Updated On 4th February 2024 By Lauren | Wild Lovely WorldHome » Blog » Trip Planning » Campervans »

 Insurance & Roadside Assistance – $0 – ???
 (Budget At Least $500) – Optional 🛣️

-It seems crazy to me, but vehicle insurance is not compulsory in New Zealand.
+It seems strange to me, but vehicle insurance is not compulsory in New Zealand.
 So if you wanted you could pay nothing for insurance and roadside recovery, but hear me out for a second…

 If you get into an accident, the ACC (New Zealand Accident Compensation) will help pay for your medical treatment (even if you are just visiting New Zealand – find out more here on ACC’s website).
 And if you have travel insurance they may also cover you for a road accident (but make sure to get your travel insurance and check the policy before travelling to New Zealand!).